MadhiasM/TeclastF6ProTabletMode/README.md

   - Prevent wrapping from -180 to 180
   If Y and Z acceleration are close to 0, then it is indistinguishable from a physical viewpoint due to noisy signals
 - [ ] Some sort of fallback / safe state to trigger disable tablet mode if something weird is detected?
 To be able to get control of keyboard again
-- [ ] Break from while loop if error occurs to stop service
+- [ ] Break from while loop if error occurs to stop service (then close all devices)
 - [ ] Improve behaviour when laptop wakes up from sleep.
 If state changes while in sleep, it is not registered
 - [ ] Add both hysteresis and roll angle threshold as `IFDEF` makros to be able to quickly comment out this check